-The community and State are welcome to submit comments at any time.
-The Department encourages interested air carriers to contact the community before they submit their proposals so that they can tailor them to the community's needs, as they will not be able to amend them after the due date.
-As noted earlier, the Department will provide a summary of the proposals to the civic parties shortly after the deadline for air carrier proposals, and ask them to submit their final comments.
+The communities and States are welcome to submit comments at any time.
+The Department encourages interested air carriers to contact the communities before they submit their proposals so that they can tailor them to each community's air service needs, as they will not be able to amend them after the due date.
+As noted earlier, the Department will provide a summary of the proposals to the civic parties of each community shortly after the deadline for air carrier proposals, and ask them to submit their final comments.